CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>nv set interface &lt;interface&gt; type &lt;interface-type&gt;</code>
         </td>
         <td style="vertical-align : middle">
-        NVUE allows to create any interface-type under the interface object. </br>NCLU is not an object model, so this command only allows to create &lt;swp&gt; interface-type.
+        NVUE allows creating any interface-type under the interface object. </br>NCLU is not an object model, so this command only allows creating &lt;swp&gt; interface-type.
 For other interface-types, you need to use different commands.
         </td>
     <tr>
         <td style="vertical-align : middle">